 Higher Than Usual Water Usage

-More specifically, if too many people are using the water at once, it can cause an overflow.
+Your home septic system has been designed to handle a certain total of gallons per day.
+More specifically, if you go over this amount on a daily basis, it can cause an overflow.
 This can be especially common during holiday vacations, where more people than usual are using the shower, the bathroom toilet, and the faucet than what would be typical.
-Likewise, heavy seasonal rainfalls can cause water to leak from your yard into the tank, which can overflow if there’s no room left.
+Likewise, heavy seasonal rainfalls can cause water to leak from your yard into the tank, which can cause an overflow.

-Alternatively, your tank could be leaking or even clogged because a) your tank hasn’t been pumped for a long time or b) the helpful bacteria that is naturally found in septic tanks and that helps break down solids has itself worn away.
+Alternatively, your tank could be leaking or even clogged because a) your tank hasn’t been pumped for a long time or b) the helpful bacteria naturally found in septic tanks, and that helps break down solids has itself worn away.
 Fortunately, there are methods you can use to help fix these problems.

 Irregular Maintenance Routines